Abdale88/05_Work_Schedule/README.md

 #### Enjoy our daily planner schedule organizer!!

-#### click the animation to see how this project works
+#### check the link to see the animation of how this project works
-(file:///Users/appleowner/git/homeworks/05_Work_Schedule/image/05-third-party-apis-homework-demo.gif)
+file:///Users/appleowner/git/homeworks/05_Work_Schedule/image/05-third-party-apis-homework-demo.gif